frequently asked questions

 Click on a question below to expand or collapse more information.

-The University of Kentucky's Common Reading Experience is a collaborative effort between Academic Affairs, Student Affairs, and New Student and Parent Programs to engage the entire UK community in a common intellectual experience.
-Each year students, faculty, and staff will read a common book and participate in year-long programming which focuses on the book's themes and issues.
-For more information, visit Introduction to the Common Reading Experience.
+The University of Kentucky's Common Reading Experience is a collaborative effort between Undergraduate Education, Student Affairs, and New Student and Family Programs to engage the new UK students in a common intellectual experience.
+All new students will read a common book and participate in year-long programming which focuses on the book's themes and issues.
+For more information, visit the About the CRE page.

-The Common Book Selection Committee is comprised of faculty, staff, and students who evaluate numerous books prior to making a selection each year.
+The Common Reading Book Selection Committee is comprised of faculty, staff, and students who evaluate numerous books prior to making a selection each year.
 Book recommendations are evaluated for possible selection based on several criteria.
 The book should:

-- Be enjoyable, engaging, relatively short, and easy to read.
+- Be enjoyable, engaging, relatively short, and easy to read

-- Provoke interesting discussion.
+- Provoke interesting discussion

-- Addresses a theme/topic that can be made applicable to a wide range of students.
+- Addresses a theme/topic that can be made applicable to a wide range of students

-- Be unlikely to have been read by students in high school.
+- Be unlikely to have been read by students in high school

-- Be relevant to first-year students, the institutional mission, campus initiatives, the current society, and/or the local community.
+- Be relevant to first-year students, the institutional mission, campus initiatives, the current society, and/or the local community

-- Provide possibilities for additional programming.
+- Provide possibilities for additional programming

-It is expected that you read the book and attend your K Week Discussion Group.
+It is expected that you read the book and attend your K Week K Team meeting on the CRE.
 The Common Reading Experience is meant to be an introduction to academic life at UK.
-Not only will you enjoy a common academic experience with the campus community, but you'll get to interact with faculty, staff, and students - all before classes even start.
+Not only will you enjoy a common academic experience with the campus community, but you'll get to connect with each other before classes even start.
 The program will prepare you for what to expect in some collegiate classes, while allowing you to learn from your peers.
 You do not want to be the one to miss out on this great introductory experience.

 Bring your copy of the book and your QLC.
-It's always great to remember a pen, just in case you want to jot down some notes!
+It's always great to remember a pen, just in case you want to jot down some notes.